 Everything you wanted to know about electrical wires and cables.

 Okay, we get it.
 Electricians are probably going to roll your eyes at this story, but the rest of us who work in and around wires may need a refresher on the basics.
-In this story, you’ll learn how to identify different cable types, learn more about their specific uses, and learn how to determine the size of individual wires and their purpose.
+In this story, you’ll learn how to identify different cable and electrical wire types, learn more about their specific uses, and learn how to determine the size of individual electrical wires and their purpose.

 Check out this story to learn about common electrical code mistakes.

 Electrical Cable vs. Electrical Wire

 People often use these terms interchangeably, but there is a difference: Cable is an assembly of two or more wires in a single jacket.
-Wires are the individual insulated or bare conductors inside the jacket
+Electrical wires are the individual insulated or bare conductors inside the jacket

 Cable by the Numbers